Experience making Oshi Sushi (pressed Sushi)

 I am currently training to be a tea ceremony teacher.

-There is a trick to making tea, so I can tell you how to serve each sip with care.
+There is a trick to making Matcha tea, so I can tell you how to serve each sip with care.

 As a part of my cooking class, I can also provide cultural information on Japanese culture and the tea ceremony.